 Cut the other sheet of pastry into thin strips.

-Spoon the raspberry sauce onto the rectangles, avoiding the outer edge.
+Spoon the raspberry sauce (or raspberry jam if using instead) onto the rectangles, avoiding the outer edge.

 Add dough strips decoratively to look like mummies, and gently press the edges to seal.

 Brush with the milk and bake for 20 minutes, or until golden.
 Serve warm or cold and decorate with edible eyes.

 To make this recipe even quicker, use raspberry jam for the filling!